 Most people notice that when they maintain this buoyant touch, their hands are moving.
 Pay attention to the heels of the hands in relationship to each other.
 You’ll notice that they slowly move toward and away from each other.
 Some notice little hiccups in that movement.
 That’s the craniosacral cycle.

 Some feel the cranial impulse, which is 6-10 seconds.
 The complete mid-tide cycle averages around 50 seconds.
-I find this to be easiest to feel.
+I find this to be the easiest to feel.

 Don’t worry if you only feel a little movement or part of the cycle.
 Many feel it right away, but some students don’t really feel anything until the 3rd or 4th class.